AndreBaltazar8/ablac/docs/performance.md

 to tracing, but adopting one as a managed string failed to change its scan layout.
 Every read therefore retained the old 65,537-byte buffer forever.
 The fix makes adopted storage collectible and covers that transfer with a direct collection regression.
-A sustained two-minute load run is recorded in the comparison repository alongside its RSS high-water measurement.
+The final two-minute load completed 11,148,227 successful requests at 92,900 requests/second, remained alive with 100% success, and peaked at 135,080 KiB RSS.

 The throughput work also replaces byte-at-a-time Abla HTTP scans with bounded text intrinsics, retains slices as collector-safe views, parses each framed